Using App-V with Citrix Virtual Apps and Desktops

 App-V servers: Using applications from packages on App-V servers requires ongoing communication between Studio and the App-V servers for discovery, configuration, and downloading to the VDAs.
 This incurs hardware, infrastructure, and administration overhead.
 Studio and the App-V servers must remain synchronized, particularly for user permissions.

-Network share: Packages and XML deployment configuration files placed on a network share removes Studio’s dependence on the App-V server and database infrastructure, thereby lowering overhead.
-(You still need to install the Microsoft App-V client on each VDA.)
+Network share: Packages and XML deployment configuration files placed on a network share remove Studio’s dependence on the App-V server and database infrastructure, reducing overhead.
+(You must install the Microsoft App-V client on each VDA.)

-This is called the single admin management method because App-V package and application use requires only the Studio console.
-You browse to the network share and add one or more App-V packages from that location to the Site-level Application Library.
+This is called the single admin management method because App-V package and application use only needs the Studio console.
+You browse to the network share and add one or more App-V packages from that location to the Site-level Application Library .
 In this method, the Citrix App-V components process the Deployment Configuration Files when the application is launched.
 (User Configuration Files are not supported.)
 When you use the single admin management method, the Citrix App-V components manage all aspects of the Package’s life cycle on the host machine.
 Packages are added to the machine at broker startup, or when a configuration change is detected (which can also be at session launch time).
 Packages are first published to individual users on demand ‘just in time’ when a launch request is received from the Citrix Workspace app.

 Application Library is a Citrix term for a caching repository that stores information about App-V packages.
 The Application Library also stores information about other Citrix application delivery technologies.

 In both management methods, if the VDA is configured to discard user data, the publishing (or synchronizing) must be redone at the next session launch.

 You can use one or both management methods simultaneously.
 In other words, when you add applications to Delivery Groups, the applications can come from App-V packages located on App-V servers or on a network share.